-We have great-grandparents who lived in a small community in the southwest corner of their home county.
-During their lives, most doctors were in the next county to the west.
-Almost all of the nearby churches and cemeteries were in the county to the south.
+We have great-grandparents who lived in a small community in the northeast corner of their home county.
+During their lives, most hospitals and doctors were in the next county to the east.
+Almost all of the nearby churches and cemeteries were in the county to the north.

-Please note that when we give a distance, it's a 'straight-line' distance starting from Elmont and not the distance if driven.<1>
+Keep in mind that when we give a distance, it's a 'straight-line' distance from Elmont and not the distance if you drove it.<1>

 If you're researching your genealogy, we hope that the following following information helps.